alexttx/emacs-demo/README.md

 Then we hired a young kid.
 He laughed at my misfortune and threw around phrases like "language server".
 It took a few years, but I finally took the bait and jumped into 21st century Emacs.
 While learning about using language servers with Emacs, I learned of many new (to me) features.
-This tutorial demonstrates some of these "new" features, such as:
+This little demo demonstrates some of these "new" features, such as:

 - Emacs startup